grea09/color/article/article.md

 This standard implementation has several limitations.
 First, it can easily make poor choices that will lead to excessive backtracking.
 It also can't undo redundant or nonoptimal links if they don't lead to backtracking.

 To illustrate these limitations, we use the example described in @fig:example where a robot must fetch a lollipop in a locked room.
 This problem is solvable by regular POP algorithms.
 However, we can have some cases where small changes in POP's inputs can cause a lot of unnecessary back-trackings.
 For example, if we add a new action called `dig_through_wall` that has as effect to be in the desired room but that requires a *jackhammer*, the algorithm will simply need more backtracking.
 The effects could be worse if obtaining a jackhammer would require numerous steps (for example needing to build it).
 This problem can be solved most of the time using simple flaw selection mechanisms.
 However, this was never applied in the context of POP.
 The other limitation arises when the plan has been modified.
 This can arise in the context of the dynamical environments of online planning's application.
 Regular POP algorithms do not consider this issue as they do not take a partial plan as input.
-This can cause a variety of new problems that are related to planning corruption.
+When POP is modified to use input plans [@sebastia_graph-based_2000], they are carefully designed to not infringe the properties required by POP to operate.
+In our case, the plan can contain misleading informations and this can cause a variety of new problems that are related to planning corruption.

 In order to address these issues, we present a set of new mechanisms.

 # LOLLIPOP's Approach

 Our approach lays on several mechanisms.
-LOLLIPOP makes use of proper plans in order to ease the initial backchaining of POP and to drive the flaw and resolver selection, including the new negative flaws introduced for online planning refinements.
+LOLLIPOP makes use of proper plans in order to ease the initial backchaining of POP and to drive the flaw and resolver selection, including the new negative flaws we introduced for online planning refinements.

 ## Proper Plan Generation {#sec:properplan}